tomsonsgs/DGEDT-senti-master/README.md

 copy datasets from https://github.com/GeneZC/ASGCN

-use the path and change the corresponding parameter in following files
+use the dataset path and change the corresponding parameter in following files

 run generateGraph_spacy.py or generateGraph_stanford.py to generate adjacent matrix file for all five datasets